Hortonworks is a leader. Read the Forrester Wave.Download Report

 Artificial intelligence running on those huge data sets helps maximize efficiency of diagnosis without loss of accuracy.
 This approach, in combination with data storage on a Hadoop cluster, can be used for other innovative machine learning diagnostic processes.

 Universities can use a cluster running Hortonworks Data Platform as a cost-effective, perpetual storage platform for its scientists’ data.
-Easy and open querying capabilities allow scientific colleagues to share data, validate it and reuse it for more downstream research.
+Big data in medicine’s easy and open querying capabilities allow scientific colleagues to share data, validate it and reuse it for more downstream research.

 Hospitals have begun to use radio-frequency identification (RFID) to track equipment and medicines that move throughout their facilities.
 RFID scans of an item or device can capture their contents, location, manufacture date, order numbers, and shipping data.
 One innovative hospital group was able to determine how long its doctors stood in front of sinks to wash their hands (reducing the likelihood of disease transmission).

 In the short run, this data can help utilize medicines before their dates of expiration or quickly locate an important piece of equipment.
-Over time, historical data on how medicines, equipment and doctors interact provides valuable information for planning purchases, training staff and improving operational efficiency.
+Over time, historical data on how medicines, equipment and doctors interact provides valuable information for healthcare predictive analytics and helps in planning purchases, training staff and improving operational efficiency.

 Mercy has partnered with Hortonworks to create the Mercy Data Library, a Hadoop-based data lake running on Hortonworks Data Platform (HDP).
 The Data Library will contain volumes of batch data extracts from relational systems like Clarity as well as real-time data sources including Epic access logs.
 They plan to ingest other data sources, including social…